2021sam/bear_hugo_hero_theme/content/commercial-truck-repair/utility-truck-body-refinishing.md

 +++
-title = "Utility Truck Body Refinishing" description = "Complete refinishing services including sandblasting, color matching, and protective coatings for utility truck bodies and vocational fleets." layout = "swiper-showcase-wrap" data = "truck-service"
+title = "Utility Truck Body Refinishing – Fire, Concrete, Garbage, Refuse & Fleet Vehicles" description = "Utility truck body refinishing in Hayward and the San Francisco Bay Area.
+Sandblasting, color matching, and protective coatings for fire trucks, concrete pump and mixer trucks, garbage/refuse/disposal trucks, and municipal fleets (Class 6–8)." layout = "swiper-showcase-wrap" data = "truck-service"
 +++

-**BEAR Collision Center** provides expert refinishing services for utility trucks, trailers, and specialty commercial vehicles operating in demanding environments.
-Whether you're restoring a concrete pumper, prepping a municipal fleet, or coating a fuel delivery truck for corrosion resistance — we deliver durable, high-performance finishes tailored to your operational needs.

-We support Class 4–8 vehicles including dump trucks, garbage trucks, pumpers, and custom utility bodies across California and the Bay Area.
+# 🖌️ Utility Truck Body Refinishing in the San Francisco Bay Area

+At **{{< brand >}}** in **Hayward, CA**, we provide **professional refinishing services for utility trucks, municipal fleets, and specialty commercial vehicles**.
+From **fire trucks and concrete mixers** to **garbage/refuse/disposal trucks, vacuum tankers, and custom service bodies**, our expert refinishing restores both **appearance and durability**.

+Whether you’re refreshing a single vehicle or updating an entire fleet, our team delivers **high-performance finishes** that stand up to heavy-duty use across the **San Francisco Bay Area and East Bay**.

+---

 {{< showcase-right index="5" data="truck-service" >}}

 ---

 ## 🧼 Sandblasting & Priming

-Our industrial-grade sandblasting process strips away rust, paint, grease, and contaminants to prepare metal surfaces for maximum primer adhesion.
-We handle steel, aluminum, galvanized, and composite substrates.
+Our industrial-grade **sandblasting** process removes rust, paint, grease, and contaminants to prepare surfaces for optimal primer adhesion.
+We handle **steel, aluminum, galvanized, and composite truck bodies**.

-We then apply fleet-grade primers designed for corrosion control, high-adhesion, and compatibility with urethane, epoxy, or basecoat/clearcoat systems.
+We then apply **fleet-grade primers** engineered for corrosion control and compatibility with **urethane, epoxy, or basecoat/clearcoat paint systems**.

 ---

 ## 🎯 Fleet Color Matching

-We offer precision color matching for utility, municipal, and branded commercial fleets using computer-calibrated spectrophotometers.
-Whether you're restoring factory finish, matching custom colors, or updating a full fleet, we ensure professional results with minimal downtime.
+We use **computer-calibrated spectrophotometers** for exact color matching — ensuring seamless results whether you’re restoring a **factory finish, updating branding, or refinishing an entire fleet**.

+Our services minimize downtime and maintain a professional, consistent appearance across all vehicles.

 ---

 ## 🛡 Protective Coatings

-We apply a variety of durable topcoats designed for extreme-duty use:
+We apply **durable coatings** designed for heavy-duty service, including:
 - Single-stage and two-stage paint systems
 - Urethane and epoxy coatings
 - Textured or non-slip surfaces
 - High-gloss or matte finishes
 - Abrasion, salt, and chemical-resistant options

-Common applications include concrete pumpers, refuse trucks, boom service bodies, and utility fleet vehicles exposed to harsh job sites or coastal environments.
+Common applications: **fire trucks, concrete pumpers, concrete mixers, refuse/garbage/disposal trucks, boom trucks, and municipal fleet vehicles** exposed to harsh job sites or coastal environments.

 ---